 Visual Art is an important part of a student’s education.
 Through the arts a student will nurture his/her creativity, build confidence, persevere through challenges, learn to see problems as opportunities, focus to achieve goals, see that communication is more than just words, improve by accepting constructive feedback, collaborate with others to create amazing things, understand that your choices affect others, and experience the benefits of dedication.

 The Heritage School Visual Arts program provides opportunities for exposure, experience, and expression.

 The art curriculum is founded upon the concept that process itself is valued as greatly as the finished product, and creativity requires time for reflection and invention to flourish.
 In Kindergarten, students begin to explore a variety of mediums and techniques, while receiving an introduction to artists and art movements.
 Time for art is a highly prized component of the program, a program that might easily be described as “an inch wide and a mile deep.”

 Art lessons are presented with the assumption that new ideas are an important aspect of initiating each work of art.
 Students are asked to analyze, evaluate, and savor the process.
 Creating art is a joyful, but demanding, activity with a high expectation for excellence.
 The art teachers are passionate about the subject, offering the perspective of personal experience as working professionals.

-A visit to the art room is an affirmation that ideas are being explored and challenged; a foundation of design principals is being reinforced; and concepts learned are being applied in greater depth as students advance.
+A visit to one of the art rooms is an affirmation that ideas are being explored and challenged; a foundation of design principals is being reinforced; and concepts learned are being applied in greater depth as students advance.
 Here, success and failure are partners, both equally valued.
 We are actively in the business of grooming the artists and the designers of the future.